bor0/gidti/manuscript/chapter4.md

 ### 4.1.4.
 Recursive functions

-By Definition 19 of Chapter 2, recursive functions are those functions that refer to themselves.
+By Definition 19 of chapter 2, recursive functions are those functions that refer to themselves.
 One example is the function `even : Nat -> Bool`, a function that checks if a natural number is even or not.
 It can be defined as follows:

 ```
 even : Nat -> Bool